i2p/i2p.www/i2p2www/spec/proposals/151-ecdsa-blinding.rst

    Elliptic curve's group order.
 Property of curve.

 DERIVE_PUBLIC(a)
-    Convert a private key to public, by muplitpling B over an elliptic curve alpha A 32-byte random number known to those who know the destination.
+    Convert a private key to public, by multiplying B over an elliptic curve alpha A 32-byte random number known to those who know the destination.

 GENERATE_ALPHA(destination, date, secret)